Find food that fits your pet’s needs

 Once you have perfected playing with puppies in your local community, and your dog is consistently following basic commands, it may be time to try even bigger outdoor adventures.
 Puppy water parks are popping up all over the United States that combine outdoor socialization and water play.
 There are also lots of opportunities to go hiking with your pup.
-It's a great way for him to get exercise, for the two of you to bond and him to explore the world around him, which can do wonders for his mental growth and development.
+It's a great way to get exercise for the two of you to bond and for your puppy to explore the world , which can do wonders for mental growth and development.

 Once you have tried a few different parks and water parks, be sure to focus on what your pup likes best and keep attending those activities a few times a month to keep your dog happy and healthy.
 New pet parents also need to reinforce training and basic commands at home and during outdoor adventures.
 Even when puppies face setbacks and forget what they've learned, stick with it and keep looking for new outdoor adventures to enjoy together.